lambda-land/Resource-DSL-Deploy/README.md

 As we saw above, we can specify specific features that can be turned on and off for a given model.
 We call a full group of these features a _configuration_.
 If a feature is set to be neither on or off when a call to `run` is made, it is run variationally, collecting results for both alternatives.
 This then produces a variational result, where some configurations pass the mission requirements while others may fail.
 In order to extract and query these variational results, our application provides the `check` subcommand.

 When run, the `check` subcommand will exit with exit code 0 if there is a least one successful configuration based off of the last call to `run`; otherwise, if there are no successful configurations, it will exit with code 1.
 If there are successful configurations they will be output to the output file, which defaults to `outbox/best.txt`.
-For example, this command will simply check the output of the last call to `run` for whether there were any succesful configurations:
+For example, this command will simply check the output of the last call to `run` for whether there were any successful
+configurations:

 ```bash
 > stack exec resource-dsl -- check
 ```

 The `check` command needs to know where it can find the `success.json` file of a previous call to run.
 By default it simply looks in `outbox/success.json` but an alternate filepath can be provided via the `--success-file` option.
 The output file defaults to `outbox/best.txt` but this can be modified via the `--best-file` option.

 By default the `check` command outputs a maximum of 25 sample successful configurations in its output file.
 To change the maximum number of sample configurations use the `-m` or `--maxresults` option.
 For example, the following command reads its input from the file `old-success.json` and outputs a maximum of 10 results to `output.txt`:

 ```bash
 > stack exec resource-dsl -- check -m 10 --success-file old-success.json --best-file output.txt
 ```

 Finally, we can constrain the configurations we check.
 For example, say we have some features `A` and `B` and we would like to know if there are any successful configurations with `A` turned on and `B` turned off.
 We can check this using the same system of inputs described above for preconfiguring calls to `run`.
 So for our example, we would call:

 ```bash
 > stack exec resource-dsl -- check --on \[\"A\"\] --off \[\"B\"\]
 ```

 This would then output only configurations that were successful and included `A` on and `B` off.

 Similar to above, we can also pass boolean formulas describing configurations via the `-f` or `--formula` option.

 If we only wish to check a single configuration we can use the `-t` or `--total` option, which takes a list of features that should be turned on and sets all other features to off.

 ## Generating example inputs